QGIS-Contribution/QGIS-ResourceSharing/_posts/2016-08-12-plugin-configuration.md

 ***Local collections directory***

-The (local) file system directory that contains the installed collections is controlled in settings: ``localCollectionDir`` under ``ResourceSharing``.
+The location (in the local file system) of the directory that contains the installed collections is configurable in settings:
+``localCollectionDir`` under ``[ResourceSharing]``.
-After you have promised to be careful, you can change this in *Advanced* tab of the *Options* dialog (*Settings-> Options...*).
+You can change this in the GUI by going to the *Advanced* tab of the *Options* dialog (*Settings-> Options...*).
+After you have promised to be careful, you can make your changes.
 You can also change it by editing the QGIS3.ini file that is located under QGIS in the user QGIS folder (``/.local/share/QGIS/QGIS3/profiles/default/QGIS`` on Ubuntu,